Trivadis/plsql-formatter-settings/standalone/README.md

     ./install_sqlcl_libs.sh
     ```

     The shell script expects to find the libraries such as `dbtools-common.jar` in `/usr/local/bin/sqlcl/lib`.
-If they are not there, pass the path to the directory as paramter to this script.
+If they are not there, pass the path to the directory as parameter to this script.
+For example

+    ```
+    ./install_sqlcl_libs.sh /opt/homebrew/Caskroom/sqlcl/21.4.0.348.1716/sqlcl/lib
+    ```

 9. Run Maven build by the following command